Coresignal logo

 • Average contract value (ACV).
 The average deal size should go up along with CAC if your account-based selling model is working.
 It measures the revenue brought in by an average deal.

 As mentioned, rising conversion rates should indicate that your account-based selling strategy is successful.
-Another classical KPI - customer retention rate is crucial to making lifetime value a reality.
+Another classical KPI—customer retention rate—is crucial to making lifetime value a reality.

 Summing up

 An account-based sales pipeline is comprised of high-value accounts, making account-based selling a very profitable approach.
 Building and maintaining such a pipeline, however, requires dedicated teams and multifaceted resources.
-Adding web data to the resources that you use for account-based selling can drastically increase the quality and success of your pipeline.
+Adding web data to the resources you use for account-based selling can drastically increase the quality and success of your pipeline.